-Currently one of the best rated on the market overall, these are without a doubt the best 19.5 inch tires currently on sale.
-The tread will allow you to quietly and comfortably drive from point A to point B without a hitch as well as offer enough space for water to flow between, which increases traction.
+Currently one of the best rated RV tires, these are without a doubt the best 19.5 inch tires currently on sale.
+The tread will allow you to quietly and comfortably drive from A to point B without a hitch as well as offering enough space for water to flow between, which increases traction.

-The stability of this product really is something to brag about.
+The stability of these tires really is something to brag about.
 Radial tires are best known for long distance journeys but these tires also work just as well for small weekend trips in the summer.
 The five-rib design allows for great traction in any climate but seem to perform best on wet roads.
-They work well at both slow and fast speeds, something that these tires weren’t always known for.

 These are the best 19.5 inch tires you’ll find anywhere, they offer a unique ribbed design which is great for traction in dry and wet climates.

 The radial tire has a great reinforced steel structure that allows you to support a vast amount of weight, like your RV and everything inside.
-These are great for both long and short journeys, which isn’t always the case with radial tires; they’re best known for longer journeys.
+These are great for both long and short journeys, which isn’t always the case with radial tires.

-Again, radial tires aren’t known to travel at speeds over 65MPH.
-However, these can survive such speeds and more, which is a huge bonus for anyone thinking about buying them.
+Again, radial tires aren’t known to travel at speeds over 65MPH, but these can survive such speeds and more, which is a huge bonus for anyone thinking about buying them.

-The only downside to these tires is that heat sometimes penetrates them and can damage the inside rubber; this isn’t usually the case, but for some reason these tires don’t have adequate heat protection.
+The only downside to these tires is that heat sometimes penetrates them and can damage the inside rubber.
+This isn’t usually the case, but there have been complaints about that.

 10. Hankook Vantra RA18- 185R14 102R 8-Ply

-These can withstand any dry or wet climate; the specially designed grips and treads on this tire are far different from their competitors.
-Heat generation is a primary cause of why your tires need to be replaced so often; the belt structure helps reduce the heat generation.
+They can withstand any dry or wet climate, and the specially designed grips and treads on this tire are far different from their competitors.
+Heat generation is a primary cause of why your tires need to be replaced so often, but with these the belt structure helps reduce the heat generation.

 The main attraction of this product is that its heat resistant properties are far superior to other tires on the market.
 This is a huge problem for manufacturers and RV owners, to have a tire that can successfully and continuously fight back against heat and friction.
-The smart design and the enhanced rim joint are the main reasons why you will have outstanding traction control and a somewhat seamless experience when travelling across the country.
+The smart design and the enhanced rim joint are the main selling point and will give you outstanding traction control, and a somewhat seamless experience when travelling across the country.

 They can operate with 100% effectiveness in almost any climate.
 However, a recurring theme for RV tires is the lack of effectiveness in snowy or icy areas.
-Another problem that shouldn’t really be a problem is the poor waterproofing; it’s there but just not that great after a long time in wet climates.
-These tires will begin to degrade after a while if constantly exposed to wet environments.
+Another known problem is the poor waterproofing, especially if you're in wet climates more often than not.
+These tires are known to degrade after a while if constantly exposed to wet environments.